If you require support or are experiencing an issue that cannot be resolved from the documentation, please submit a ticket.

 Emerson.build gives participating Emersonians full control over their own web domains and the ability to easily create and launch a wide range of websites for academic or personal use.

 Emerson.build users have access to powerful open source Internet tools that will allow them to create online portfolios, exhibits, online journals and magazines, wikis, FAQs, and many other kinds of digital resources and publications for use in courses, the co-curriculum or wherever and however else they choose.
 All Emerson.build users have full control and ownership of the content they create and share, even after they move beyond Emerson.

-Browse the full documentation for more information or check below for links to specific topics.
+Or, check below for links to specific topics.

 - How to sign up on Emerson.build